 A patent application is an official document filed in the United States Patent and Trademark Office (USPTO) that stakes a claim for legal protection to an invention.
 To write a patent application is not a simple task.
 It takes time, patience, and understanding of a very complex legal process fraught with formalities and proper formatting requirements.
-Writing a patent application well enough to get a patent issued is an art form.
+Writing a patent application well enough to get a patent issued is widely considered an art form.

 This article is about how to write a patent application generally.
 It includes a discussion of the content necessary for each of the ten essential sections that must be addressed in order to write a patent application.
 In addition to the written sections of a patent application there are several USPTO forms required.
 There are additional requirements for patent applications filed under the USPTO’s Accelerated Examination Program for utility patent applications to get allowance and issue or rejection within 12 months.
 Read more about accelerated examination patent applications.

 For how to write a patent application, there are as many as 45 sections required for a complete and proper utility patent application depending on the invention and circumstances of the patent application filing.
 Importantly, there are 10 essential sections that you must address to file a complete patent application.
 While we do not have a how to write a patent application pdf, there are 2 USPTO .docx templates available from their website: one for the 10 essential sections and a second one that includes all 45 sections.